Tom McKillop: RBS

 McKillop then changed from chemistry to banking in 2006.
 He was chairman RBS from when it accrued a debt of £45 billion, working with CEO Fred Goodwin, who promoted aggressive expansion of the bank by acquiring other banks.

 On 13 October 2008, British Prime Minister Gordon Brown announced a UK government bailout of £45 billion of new capital into Royal Bank of Scotland.
 RBS has accrued a further debt of £58 billion since 2008.

 By 2008 RBS was the fifth-largest bank in the world by market capitalisation.
 It rose while aggressively pursuing leveraged buyouts which include debt transferral of acquired companies; for example RBS acquired ABN Amro for €71 billion, while ABN transpired to be worth only half of that.
-RBS Directors contracted that ABN could keep its collection of priceless art assets as part of the deal.
-In 2008 RBS also lent $9.3bn, more than double its nearest rival.

 From the time that Goodwin took over as chief executive until 2007, RBS's assets quadrupled, its cost-to-income ratio improved markedly, and its profits soared.
 In 2006 pre-tax profits climbed 16% to £9.2 billion with most of the growth coming from its investment banking business.

-However, following a shareholder crisis meeting in the midst of a $12bn rights issue, Tom was criticized for "re-arranging the cosy deck-chairs on the sinking titanic", and Goodwin was criticised by RBS shareholders for selling shares at half the price of the shareholder's given value.
+However, following a shareholder crisis meeting in the midst of a $12bn rights issue, McKillop was criticized for "re-arranging the cosy deck-chairs on the sinking titanic", and Goodwin was criticised by RBS shareholders for selling shares at half the price of the shareholder's given value.
 Having nearly trebled between February 2000 and May 2002 the share price halved from 2006 to 2008.
 It had lost 95% of its value by 2009.
-Goodwin was accused of megalomania by some shareholders, as reported by Dresdner Kleinwort analyst James Eden (who said he thought the label was 'unwarranted').
-After the Bank of China deal, he was forced to promise RBS shareholders he would not indulge in any further big acquisitions and focus instead on growing the group organically.